apermo/apermo-adminbar/README.md

 * Tags: admin bar, admin, development, staging
 * Requires at least: 4.0
 * Tested up to: 4.5.3
-* Stable tag: 0.9.5
+* Stable tag: 0.9.9
 * License: GNU General Public License v2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin lets allows you to add links between a development, staging and live version of your website, and adds them to the AdminBar
+This plugin allows you to add links between a development, staging and live version of your website, and adds them to the AdminBar.

 ## Description ##

-This plugin alters the AdminBar and adds links to development, staging and live version of your website, furthermore it allows you to choose a color scheme of your AdminBar for all users on a website, including the frontend
+This plugin enhances the AdminBar and adds links to development, staging and live version of your website, furthermore it allows you to choose a color scheme of your AdminBar for all users on a website, including the frontend.
+Since 0.9.9 it also gives you the option to take controll over the robots.txt visibility settings.

 If you want to participate in the development [head over to GitHub](https://github.com/apermo/apermo-adminbar)!